Afghanistan: Car bomb injures dozens in Kabul | DW | 07.08.2019

-A car bomb has left close to 100 people injured in the Afghan capital Kabul.
-Violence in the region has escalated as the US and the Taliban attempt to reach a peace deal ahead of elections.
+The Taliban has claimed responsibility for a car bomb that has left close to 100 people injured in the Afghan capital Kabul.
+Violence in the region has escalated ahead of crucial elections.

 A car bomb exploded outside a police station in the Afghan capital on Wednesday morning, injuring at least 95 people officials said.